Riverscapes/PNET/docs/CSV Templates/Categorical.md

 - **Y-Axis Fields**
   - Put as many fields as you need to here, as long as they stay in the column.
 Add a new row for each field.
 Each row you enter here means one boxplot, grouped by the grouping field.

 This CSV can handle many different metagroups and groups.
-Just a new row with a new group, and it will recognize it as such.
+Just add a new row with a new group, and it will recognize it as such.
 Don't add new column headers, those should only be at the very top.